jojolosangeles/ddvisuals/README.md

 ## Scenarios in "tests" folder

-rabbitmq needs to be running.
+First, start rabbitmq:  rabbitmq-server

+On OSX, its installed in /usr/local/sbin, so you need this in your path: PATH=$PATH:/usr/local/sbin

+Once its started, these scripts run sender/receiver.

-test scripts:  doengine, dodetail, dominimal
+The test scripts:  doengine, dodetail, dominimal

 These take activity description, create events send to rabbitmq, separate program reads these events.